 Our revenues and margins are dependent on various economic factors, including rates of inflation, energy costs, consumer attitudes toward discretionary spending, currency fluctuations, and other macro-economic factors which may impact levels of consumer spending.
-In certain fiscal periods, we have been adversely impacted by rising input costs related to domestic inflation, particularly relating to grain and seed prices, fuel prices and the ingredients used in our garden controls and fertilizer business as well as heightened import costs such as shipping container costs and tariffs.
-Rising costs in those periods have made it difficult for us to increase prices to our retail customers at a pace sufficient to enable us to maintain margins.
+In fiscal years 2020 through 2022, we have been adversely impacted by rising input costs related to inflation, particularly relating to grain and seed prices, full prices and the ingredients used in our garden controls and fertilizer business as well as heightened import costs such as shipping container costs and tariffs.
+Although our gross and operating margins increased in fiscal 2022, rising costs are making it difficult for us to further increase prices to our customers at a pace sufficient for us to maintain our margins.

+In fiscal 2022, we continued to experience increasing inflationary pressure, including notable increases in costs for key commodities, materials, labor and freight.
 During fiscal 2021, inflation was broad-based and we saw significant increases across commodity and material costs, freight and labor.
 During fiscal 2020, we saw more moderate increases to commodity, labor and freight costs.
-During fiscal 2019, commodity costs increased while freight costs moderated.
-In fiscal 2020 and 2019, tariffs implemented during the year had a negative impact in instances where we were unable to pass through the incremental costs.